DIY Landscaping on a Budget

 First, was the stone bird bath.
 It was actually left by the former owners in the backyard.
 It had chipped paint and had definitely seen better days.
 I sprayed it with a Clorox/water solution and scraped the paint that was peeling with a wire brush.

 DIY Large Trellis

 I liked the look of the two end pieces being lower in a more cathedral look, so that’s how I attached them to one another and then just buried the bottom of the two side trellises deeper.
 This plan was MUCH cheaper than buying one large 6-foot-wide trellis.

 DIY Fancy Hose Holder

-I bought the finial and post cap from Home Depot and bought the hose hanger from Walmart.
+I bought the finial and post cap from Home Depot and bought the hose hanger here.
 After spray painting it with Rustoleum Black Semigloss, I buried it two feet, added a hose and voila!
 The whole hose holder cost $26.00.

 DIY Boxwood Topiary Trees

-7. Newspaper Mulch
+7. Inexpensive Landscaping Ideas – Newspaper Mulch

 It also helps the bed to retain moisture and attracts worms which is great for the soil.
-Add a thick layer of newspaper and wet it down to prevent the wind from blowing it away.
-Then add two to three layers of black mulch.
-Adding newspaper is definitely worth the extra step and its free!
-It will save you so much time later on when you don’t have to weed!
+Add a thick layer of newspaper (two or three are better) and wet it down to prevent the wind from blowing it away.
+Then add two to three inches of black mulch.
+I like the black mulch because it adds a nice contrast against the house and bedding plants.

 We had help with the mulch and rocks because of a service project at Texas A&M University called Big Event.
 A group from the American Childhood Cancer Association at Texas A&M covered our beds with mulch and meticulously placed the stones along the flower bed edges.
 We are so thankful for their hard work and attention to detail!

 My favorite aspect of this project is one particular plant called a Yesterday, Today, Tomorrow plant.
 I needed something to cover the gas meter, which I had painted to match our brick.
-It’s not a very common plant, but it is special to me because my grandmother had one in her garden.
+It’s not a very common plant, but it is special to me because my grandmother had one in her own garden.

-RENOVATED THINKING: What’s unique about this plant is that once it blooms, the flowers are deep purple the first day, lavender the next day and then fade to white the third day.
+What’s unique about this plant is that once it blooms, the flowers are deep purple the first day, lavender the next day and then fade to white the third day.